Samuel1-ona/Noah/README.md

 ## Issuer Guide: Managing Credentials

-This section provides a comprehensive guide for KYC issuers to manage credentials using the ZK-KYC system.
+This section provides a comprehensive guide for KYC issuers to manage credentials using the NOAH system.
 The Issuer Dashboard enables you to register, view, and revoke credentials for users while maintaining proper credential lifecycle management.

 ### Overview